LV Calculator

 Read on and discover all the details of our LV mass calculator and its variables:

-- Definitions of abnormal LV mass index
+- Definitions of abnormal LV mass index;

-- PWd normal range
+- PWd normal range; and

-- IVSD in echo ❤️
+- IVSd in echo ❤️

 Normal values of LV mass measurements in echo

 We measure left ventricular mass to evaluate the risk and prognosis of patients with heart diseases and/or heart failure.
-We often use all the enumerated variables for diagnosis of conditions that may pose a significant risk to your patient's life and health.
+We often use all the enumerated variables for the diagnosis of conditions that may pose a significant risk to your patient's life and health.

 Echocardiography measurements might be confusing, especially to those completely new to the field - that's why we decided to post all the necessary definitions needed for the correct evaluation of the measurements' values.
 You'll find them in the section below. ❣️